luloxi/uniswap-v4-take-profits/RESEARCH.md

 V4 is not deployed yet, but there is a testnet called [Conduit Testnet](https://docs.uniswapfoundation.org/overview/conduit-testnet) where we can deploy Uniswap v4 and [deploy hooks](https://docs.uniswapfoundation.org/overview/conduit-testnet/deploying-a-hook-to-the-testnet)

-[v4-core](https://github.com/Uniswap/v4-core/tree/main) and tutorials on [Uniswap V4 Documentation](https://docs.uniswapfoundation.org/) are made using Foundry (maybe we should consider switching from Hardhat to Foundry)
+[v4-core](https://github.com/Uniswap/v4-core/tree/main) and tutorials on [Uniswap V4 Documentation](https://docs.uniswapfoundation.org/) are made using Foundry.

 To use Hardhat, you should [set it up for EIP 1153 opcodes](https://docs.uniswapfoundation.org/getting-started/setting-up-your-environment/using-hardhat-with-eip-1153)

-I've watched and coded along this lesson, although I don't think I've grasped all the math:
+Coded along this lesson, although I don't think I've grasped all the math:

 - [Uniswap v4: Create your own on-chain limit orders hook for Uniswap using Foundry and Solidity](https://www.youtube.com/watch?v=lU8nJ4hViws)
 - [^ text version on LearnWeb3](https://learnweb3.io/lessons/uniswap-v4-hooks-create-a-fully-on-chain-take-profit-orders-hook-on-uniswap-v4)

-Here are some links I'm thinking of exploring next:
+Unexplored links that seemed juicy:

 - [univ4-hooks-portfolio](https://github.com/atj3097/univ4-hooks-portfolio) (Compilation of V4 hooks)
 - [awesome-uniswap-hooks](https://github.com/fewwwww/awesome-uniswap-hooks) (Compilation of V4 hooks)